MaysamPx/SQL-server-monitoring-with-query-store/README.md

 ![image](https://github.com/MaysamPx/SQL-server-monitoring-with-query-store/assets/13215181/8b79d9bd-8213-4d58-b408-622f241b286a)

-If system runs slow under high load then check this section first!
+If the system runs slow under high load then check this section first!
 Especially during peak times:

-- End-user oriented systems (like web applications in finance, healthcare, education, governance, etc) have busy periods with bursts of activity.
+- End-user-oriented systems (like web applications in finance, healthcare, education, governance, etc) have busy periods with bursts of activity.
 - These bursts can overload the system and hide slow queries during low usage.
 - This section helps pinpoint those slow queries during peak loads.

 ### Overall Resource Consumption
 Indicates the consumption of various logical and physical resources in a specified period (by default, the last month).
-This section aggregates the "Query runtime statistics" data, which is visible in the Profiling architecture in the first image.
+This section aggregates the "Query runtime statistics" data, which is visible in the Profiling architecture.

 This report is shown in the form of a bar chart in the following 4 general criteria: